Gunnison sage-grouse: Breeding

 Gunnison sage-grouse are notable for their elaborate courtship rituals.
 Each spring, males congregate on leks and perform a "strutting display".
 Groups of females observe these displays and select the most attractive males with which to mate.
 Only a few males do most of the breeding.
 Males perform on leks for several hours in the early morning and evening during the spring.
 Leks are generally open areas adjacent to dense sagebrush stands, and the same lek may be used by grouse for decades.

 Conservation

 This species is in decline because of loss of habitat; their range has shrunk.
-Following petitions, the species was proposed for listing under the Endangered Species Act by the United States Fish and Wildlife Service, and was eventually protected in 2015.
+Following petitions, the species was proposed for listing under the Endangered Species Act by the United States Fish and Wildlife Service, and was eventually protected as a threatened species starting on December 22, 2014.
 The known population size of this species remains quite small, and it was estimated that fewer than 4,000 individuals existed in when the species was successfully protected under the Act.
 A 2019 survey found the population in Colorado to be reduced to an estimated 1,800 birds with only around 429 reproductive males, a record low for the species since surveys began.
+The Nature Conservancy installed more than 750 one-rock dams to improve water retention and enrich habitat conditions for the grouse in a protected area.